lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

       - Use the command `docker exec -it <container name> /bin/bash` to get a bash shell in the container
 ----

-### 📺Click to see Lynn's 6 minute exploration of this section
+### 📺 Click to see Lynn's 6 minute exploration of this section
 [![Test Container on GCE for Bioinformatics](http://img.youtube.com/vi/Rq4wNbdylWs/0.jpg)](http://www.youtube.com/watch?v=Rq4wNbdylWs "Test Container on GCE for Bioinformatics")

 ### How to verify you've done it